jennerdulce/notes/notesAndReflections.md

 Notes
 - I was able to complete the following tasks:
 	- Show only the departments the Department Admins are Tied to
-	- 'Add Admin User' Button creates an account however does not send emails locally
 	- New Admin Users show up on the Admin User Management
 	- Professors have no access to seeing the admin user management
+- 'Add Admin User' Button creates an account however does not send emails locally

+- What I need to do:
+	- Select Multiple departments on 'Add Admin User'

 - Questions:
 	- Adding an Admin User like this adds a Bloom Account?
 	- Are all accounts bloom accounts?
 	- When creating a course as a professor, I have no access to semesters I need to know how this works
+	- Out of curiosity how will University Admins be assigned their accounts

 TIPS